ahctang/sensors_test/readme.md

-# Ascent Robotics Sensor Test Solution
+# Sensor Test Solution

 ## Prerequisites
 1. Please make sure you are connected to the internet
-2. Java SDK v1.8.x
+2. RoboticsJava SDK v1.8.x

 ## Project Breakdown
 - The mock sensor server backend is implemented in the ServerSensorFramework project.